kristenliuu/personal_website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-My Personal Website is hosted through Github Pages.
+This website is hosted through Github Pages.

+## Overview:

 I used the following video to help guide me through the process: https://www.youtube.com/watch?v=bmpI252DmiI.

-## Overview:

 The website includes a 'home' page, 'about' page, 'experience' page, and 'portfolio' page.
 The video helped me establish a template and a good starting point for me to further customize and expand on.
 I decided to add a new 'experience' page to separate contents for a cleaner read and divide between subjects.
 I personalized and carefully curated the website's theme by hand-drawing graphics and selecting a color scheme.
 The website also features a 'sidebar' for site navigation and a 'loader' that appears between pages.